Scalingo/documentation/_posts/app/2000-01-01-force-https.md

 ## Disclaimers

+* Make sure your application works correctly using HTTPS before enabling the **Force HTTPS** feature.
+Once enabled, the application won't be reachable without HTTPS.

-* Once the feature is enabled and that some users received the HSTS header, they will **always** keep using HTTPS to reach your application, make sure it works correctly, even after if the feature is disabled.
+* Once the feature is enabled and that some users have received the HSTS header, they will **always** keep using HTTPS to reach your application.
+Hance, make sure HTTPS access keep working correctly, even if the feature disabled.

-* This feature adds a small lock-in to the platform as it depends of our Infrastructure, if that is something you want to avoid, you can completely implement it at your application levels.
+* This feature adds a small lock-in to the platform as it depends of Scalingo's infrastructure.
+If that is something you want to avoid, you can  implement it at the application level.
 Libraries exist for most languages and framework to create the exact same behavior.
 Here are a few examples:
   * Ruby, Rack: [rack-ssl-enforcer](https://github.com/tobmatth/rack-ssl-enforcer)
   * Ruby, Rails 4+: [ssl options configuration](http://api.rubyonrails.org/v5.1/classes/ActionDispatch/SSL.html)
   * Java, Springboot: [HttpSecurity configuration](https://docs.spring.io/spring-security/site/docs/current/reference/html/headers.html)